Descent of the Pallavas

 Experts themselves are split as to what theme this panel allude to – Arjuna’s Penance or Bhagiratha’s Penance to bring Ganges or does it depict both the themes with few other sub plots as well?
-Some say the theme represents the Narasimha Varma Pallava himself and the descend of his Pallavan clan from Lord Vishnu himself depicted in a symbolic descend of the Ganga.
+Some say the theme represents the Narasimha Varma Pallava himself and the descent of his Pallavan clan from Lord Vishnu himself depicted in a symbolic descend of the Ganga.

 The panel is spread on 2 pink granite rocks separated by a cleft.
 The panel itself is 25 meters in length and 12 meters in height and is displayed in the open air.

 The emperor, Narasimha Palllava himself is depicted sitting in front of the Vishnu in his temple in a Yoga pose with Yoga Patta, a Yoga band around the waist and legs.
-The emperor is headless, courtesy of Vikramaditya I. On the right in a slightly elevated position, are 2 headless people, who are the emperor’s father, Mahendra Varma Pallava and his grandfather, SimhaVishnu.
+The emperor is headless, courtesy of Vikramaditya II.
+On the right in a slightly elevated position, are 2 headless people, who are the emperor’s father, Mahendra Varma Pallava and his grandfather, SimhaVishnu.

 And Arjuna himself is there with his skeletal figure due to the penance and Lord Shiva with his right kind symbolically depicted providing the Pasupatham Astram to Arjuna.